mountetna/monoetna/mountetna.github.io/magma.md

 - `project_name` - the project key
 - `query` - An array of query predicates (see below for details)
 - `format` - Optional.
 If `tsv` is provided, a TSV is returned instead of a JSON paylod.
 By default, a JSON payload is provided.
-  - `user_columns` - If `format=tsv`, can provide an array of string values that act as column labels.
+- `user_columns` - Ignored unless `format=tsv`.
+Can provide an array of string values that act as column labels.
 The length of this array must match the number of requested columns.
-  - `expand_matrices` - If `format=tsv`, boolean value to expand matrix attributes into individual columns, with one matrix data point per column.
+- `expand_matrices` - Ignored unless `format=tsv`.
+Boolean value to expand matrix attributes into individual columns, with one matrix data point per column.
-  - `transpose` - If `format=tsv`, boolean value to transpose the resulting TSV.
+- `transpose` - Ignored unless `format=tsv`.
+Boolean value to transpose the resulting TSV.
 This means that rows become columns, and vice versa.

 A general form of the query is: